OEMs EMBRACE AMTs TO REDUCE GREENHOUSE GAS EMISSIONS

 The North American Council for Freight Efficiency estimates that 90% of trucks will use automated manual transmissions (AMTs) by 2027 as original equipment manufacturers work to reduce greenhouse gas emissions to meet federal standards.
 AMTs provide a range of benefits to fleets, and the technology has become table stakes for many fleets.

-Mike Hasinec, vice president of maintenance for Penske Truck Leasing, said that over the past few years, he has seen close to a 95 percent or greater take rate for AMTs on Class 8 vehicles with Penske customers.
+Mike Hasinec, former vice president of maintenance for Penske Truck Leasing, said that over the past few years, he has seen close to a 95% or greater take rate for AMTs on Class 8 vehicles with Penske customers.
 “We made AMTs standard on our tractor rental fleet a few years ago," he said.

 Mike Roeth, executive director for NACFE, said AMTs have won nearly everywhere.
 “Engines have become super smart and to put a 'dumb' transmission behind it is silly," he said.

 With AMTs, the fleet's overall average fuel economy is improved.
 “It brings your poorest performers up to the middle of the pack so to speak, which improves the fleet's overall average," Hasinec said.